1. Main points

 Aug | 133.4 | 3.1 | 0.4 | 134.3 | 2.2 | 0.3 | 127.7 | 7.1 | |

-Sep | 133.5 | 2.6 | 0.1 | 134.2 | 1.7 | 0.0 | 128.5 | 7.2 |
+Sep | 133.5 | 2.6 | 0.1 | 134.2 | 1.7 | 0.0 | 128.5 | 7.2 | |

 .xls .csv

-CPIH, owner occupiers’ housing (OOH) costs component and CPI annual inflation rates, UK, September 2014 to September 2024
+CPIH, owner occupiers’ housing (OOH) costs component and CPI annual inflation rates, UK, May 2015 to May 2025

 Source: Consumer price inflation from the Office for National Statistics

-Image .csv .xlsThe Consumer Prices Index including owner occupiers’ housing costs (CPIH) rose by 2.6% in the 12 months to September 2024, down from 3.1% in August and from a recent peak of 9.6% in October 2022.
+Image .csv .xlsThe Consumer Prices Index including owner occupiers' housing costs (CPIH) rose by 4.0% in the 12 months to May 2025, compared with 4.1% in the 12 months to April (Figure 1).

 The main drivers of the annual inflation rate for CPIH and CPI are the same where they are common to both measures.
-However, the OOH component accounts for approximately 16% of the CPIH and is the main driver for differences between the CPIH and CPI inflation rates.
+However, the OOH costs component accounts for approximately 17% of the CPIH and is the main driver for differences between the CPIH and CPI inflation rates.
 This makes CPIH our most comprehensive measure of inflation.
 We cover this in more detail in Section 4: Latest movements in CPIH inflation and provide a commentary on the CPI in Section 5: Latest movements in CPI inflation.
 We also cover both CPIH and CPI in Section 3: Notable movements in prices, though the figures reflect CPIH.

 Nôl i'r tabl cynnwys3.
 Notable movements in prices